 There is no shortage of explanation as to why K2, the King of Mountains, is the most treacherous in the world of mountaineering.
-Standing at 28,251-feet or 8611-meters, the peak measures just below the height of Mount Everest and sits at number two in the roster of 8,000-meter mountains.
+Standing at 28,251 feet (8611-m) the peak measures just below the height of Mount Everest and sits at number two in the roster of 8,000-meter mountains.

 K2 Climbing Seasons

-K2’s high season is in the summer, between June and July, with Mountaineers usually attempting to steer clear of an August summit bid when most accidents tend to occur.
+K2’s high season is in the summer between June and July, with Mountaineers usually attempting to steer clear of an August summit bid.
+That’s when most accidents tend to occur.
 However, even with the most precautions being taken, it has seen its fair share of deaths and tragedies.

-Still, teams have tried to scale its many routes in the summer and succeeded, and some have even dared to traverse them in winter; however, K2 remains unconquered in the winter season.
+Still, teams have tried to scale its many routes in the summer and have succeeded.
+Some have even dared to traverse them in winter; however, K2 remains unconquered in the winter season.